-5.112 This section summarises those residential, employment and new settlement site options that could be taken forward in the Local Plan based solely on how well they perform against the SA objectives.
+5.114This section summarises those residential, employment and new settlement site options that could be taken forward in the Local Plan based solely on how well they perform against the SA objectives.
 However, it should be noted that the SA findings are not the only factor influencing the Council's decisions on sites to be allocated in the Local Plan, as other planning considerations such as deliverability and viability, meeting the required quantum of housing and employment land, fit with overall spatial strategy and plan objectives will also be taken into account.
-The Council's justification for selecting the sites proposed to be allocated in the November 2020 Draft Local Plan (and discounting the alternatives) are set out in Appendix 8 of this SA Report.
+The Council's justification for selecting the sites allocated in the Publication version of the Local Plan (and discounting the alternatives) are set out in Appendix 8 of this SA Report.